71 Discounts for College Students

 - US Bank: Students who bank here get free checking with no monthly maintenance fee, unlimited check writing, and four free ATM transactions per month.

 - Bank of America: Free checking applies only if you choose paperless statements and agree to do all of your banking online.
 Otherwise, the fee for using a teller is $8.95 per month.

 - Credit Unions: If you qualify for a credit union membership, this may be the least expensive banking option available.
 Check out local credit unions for more details.

 Discounts on Fitness and Sports

-Most colleges now offer free gyms to their students but if want to work out at odd hours or have special fitness needs that aren't offered at your college, you may want to join a gym.
+Most colleges now offer free gyms to their students, but if you want to work out at odd hours or have special fitness needs that aren't offered by your college, you may want to join a gym.
 Watching sports events can also come at a discount to college students.

 - 24 Hour Fitness: Get a membership with no initiation fee.
 Actual monthly fee varies by location.